Angular Material

 Quick Quiz

+What should be the output when the button is clicked?
 Is it going to track only changes to signal or plain string as well?

-How Signal Is Different from a Normal String?
+Explanation: How Signal Is Different from a Normal String?

 Plain variable: "Check everything to see what changed."